 A stipend will be presented to each fellowship recipient for a nine-month period in the academic year.
 In addition, fellowship recipients will receive partial travel support to attend the AMS Annual Meeting (complimentary meeting registration, hotel, air fare).
 Stipend amounts vary.

 Prospective candidates from the fields of atmospheric sciences, chemistry, computer sciences, engineering, environmental sciences, hydrology, mathematics, oceanography, and physics are encouraged to apply.
 A candidate must complete all sections of the application and upload all required supporting documents.
-With the completed application should be three written references, relevant official transcripts.
+Complete all application tasks, provide three written references, and relevant official transcripts.

 Applicants are responsible for completing their application before the submission deadline.
 Incomplete applications will not be accepted!
 All applications must be submitted by the deadline date of 15 January 2023.

 Notifications will go out in March 2023.

 The application includes specific guidelines; if you have further questions, contact AMS Development and Student Program Manager Donna Fernandez: